NotSoCheezy/Julius-Time-Machine/README.md

 3. You should now have a folder called "depots" which contains two folders - 411961 and 411962.
 Within each is another folder - the contents of both of which should be copied into a directory of your choice, now referred to as "TY-DEBUG".

-4. Extract Julius-Time-Machine.7z from this repository into TY-DEBUG.
+4. Extract Julius-Time-Machine.7z from the latest release into TY-DEBUG.
 It should now contain the following:

   PC_External **[folder]**